 - install.xml and uninstall.xml

 Launching the Adobe Creative Suite 4 product with the option --record=1 will assist you in creating the install and uninstall XML files.
-The application.xml.override file must be created manually unless the CSDT is used to create your package.
+The application.xml.override file must be created manually unless CSDT is used to create your package.
 For complete details on how to configure these files, see the Enterprise Deployment Manual provided above.

 A silent installation on Windows is started by running setup.exe through a command line.
 Open the command prompt as an administrator and enter the following command from the Adobe Creative Suite 4 product setup.exe directory.